FDelporte/JavaOnRaspberryPi/Chapter_04_Java/README.md

 # Chapter 3: Java

 Chapter describing the history and current state of Java and how to install on a Pi.

 ## History of programming languages

-First appearance or initial release of programming languages
+First appearance or initial release of programming languages:

 * https://en.wikipedia.org/wiki/Java_%28programming_language%29
 * https://en.wikipedia.org/wiki/Ruby_(programming_language)
 * https://en.wikipedia.org/wiki/Python_(programming_language)